DanielShrimpton/Search-Spotify-Better-Assignment/README.md

 # Search-Spotify-Better README
 This documentation is here to give a brief insight into how the API and this example works.
-[Here](https://search-spotify-better.herokuapp.com/out/index.html) is a link to a more in-depth documentation.
+[Here](https://search-spotify-better.herokuapp.com/out/app.js.index.html) is a link to a more in-depth documentation for the server, and [here](https://search-spotify-better.herokuapp.com/out/client.js.index.html) for the client-side documentation.

 The purpose of this example is to connect to the Spotify API using a client secret token, a client id and a redirect url.
 Once the authentication has been verified, the api then connects to the Spotify service to search for tracks, albums or artists.